5 Signs You Should Outsource Lead Generation (Not Hire In-House)

 An agency running the same campaign: $3,000-5,000/month, 10-25 meetings per month, cost per meeting of $120-500.
 No ramp-up.
 No benefits.
 No turnover risk.

 The math favors agencies at early and mid-stages.
-What changes the calculus is when in-house knowledge compounds -- a great SDR who knows your product deeply and builds real relationships can close deals an agency-generated lead cannot.
+What changes the calculus is when in-house knowledge compounds.
+A great SDR who knows your product deeply and builds real relationships can close deals an agency-generated lead cannot.
 But that takes 12-18 months to materialize.

 The most expensive mistake in B2B sales is hiring an SDR before you know what messaging works, which ICPs convert, and which channels generate meetings.